 Make sure to choose the type of tire that best fits your preferred driving style and location in order to keep your car running safely and at peak performance.

 The Problem with Custom Wheels

-A car can be as much of a fashion statement as it is a vehicle, and the use of custom wheels has become pretty popular over the years.
-While it’s tempting to slap the largest, most outrageous wheels you can onto your car, most drivers don’t realize that this can actually be a hazard if not done properly.
+A car can be as much of a fashion statement as it is a vehicle.
+Over the years, custom wheels grew in popularity.
+While it’s tempting to slap the largest, most outrageous wheels you can onto your car, most drivers don’t realize that this can be a hazard if not done properly.
 The rolling diameter of your new tires – the overall height of the tire while on your car – must be close to what came from the factory in order for your car or truck anti-lock brakes and stability control systems to work properly.

-The computer that controls these systems is calibrated to a certain size tire.
-When you go bigger (or smaller), this computer doesn’t know what changes you’ve made, so it can’t tell how fast you’re going.
-This means it sends commands to the brakes and traction control that are based on the wrong tire size, and therefore the wrong speed.
-However, if you do go with a different rolling diameter, your car or truck engine control computer can be reprogrammed for the new tire size by a trained professional.
+The computer that controls these systems calibrates to a certain size tire.
+When you go bigger (or smaller), this computer doesn’t recognize what changes you’ve made, so it can’t tell how fast you’re going.
+When that happens, it sends wrong commands to the brakes and traction control because it’s still using the wrong tire size.
+If you do choose to go with a different rolling diameter, make sure a trained professional reprograms your car or truck engine control computer for the new tire size.